rpcme/aws-mikroe-smarthome-pic32mz/Section1.md

    ![flip-full](images/flip-full.jpg)

-8. Insert the MPLAB SNAP to the ICSD header pins so that PIN 0 has alignment.
+8. Insert the MPLAB SNAP to the ICSP header pins so that PIN 0 has alignment.
 Note the small arrows on each board.

    ![flip-debug-alignment](images/flip-debug-alignment.jpg)